 I’ve struggled to find a cozy spot within either the fine art or entertainment dominions of dance.
 I went from high school dance team celebrity to modern dancer at Seattle’s Cornish College of Art to post-modern dancer with the Rudy Perez Ensemble in LA.
 Being clueless, young, and living in LA, there were plenty of auditions for commercials, music videos and their ilk too.
 Despite almost getting a Target commercial once a year, nothing happened there but being too cute for the dork roles, too goofy to play a heart-throb and too skinny for any of the near-naked roles male dancers usually get.
 I dipped in and out of these cults of performance but never really drank the Kool-Aid (never fully assimilated).
 Often out of place and always broke, I spent my prime physical years blowing off dance to live the sordid existence of a lost LA youth.

-Participating in Pretense for Pennies
+Pretense for Pennies

 After some aimless years and peer pressure, I dove head first into dancing again.
 I mean, what else was I going to do (common dancer problem)?
 I managed to scrounge up some steady and relatively depressing work under choreographers with semi-legitimate backgrounds.
 During one performance in particular, I was paid (sort of) to dance as if I were water (in a very LITERALLY choreographed way).
 Feeling silly flailing my arms around to 1980's acid jazz, I realized if these hot shots were choreographing then I damn well could be too.